 SUT JHALLY: As Kid Rock notes, music videos are all about the girls and indeed, the presence of sexualized female bodies is so prevalent that the major conventions for achieving this goal are relatively easy to identify.
 The most obvious way is to cut in shots of women into a band performance and it seems the more bizarre, the better.
 In this case, not merely bikini clad, but coated in silver or in a variation, gold plated.
+This is common across genres.
+In this country music video, a whole panoply of female characters is used including a blow up female doll.
+Even the geriatrics of rock, the Rolling Stones, are still at it, trying to make themselves relevant by using women's bodies.
+But age is not the determining factor as the video from a younger band demonstrates.
 In fact, showing women as dancers or just around the artist is perhaps the most frequent convention used across all genres.
-Whether it is rock music, or country music, or pop, or hip-hop, the presence of female bodies has become one of the easy solutions found by the creators of music videos to the problem of how to both get attention and tell a compelling story that connects the music to visually arresting images.
-Other strategies include showing them as members of the crowd at live performances, sometimes exposing themselves in the hope of getting attention.
+Whether it is rock music, or country music, or pop, or hip-hop, the presence of female's bodies has become one of the easy solutions found by the creators of music videos to the problem of how to both get attention and tell a compelling story that connects the music to visually arresting images.
+Other strategies include introducing them as background musicians as the artist performs or, more frequently, showing them as members of the crowd at live performances, sometimes exposing themselves in the hope of getting attention.
 In the most obvious failure of creativity, women are also shown as simply hanging around male artists, their only function being to draw in male viewers into the fantasy created by the producers and directors of these videos.
 Sometimes, women play a key role in the narrative of the fantasy being told.
 Here, Kid Rock gets to live out one of the major fantasies of the male dream world, group sex with glamorous airline stewardesses, where he joins an exclusive and envied club.
+Or, in this Limp Bizkit video, an underwear clad woman turns into an alien unleashing a fierce weapon.
 But even beyond a single video there is a consistent story about masculinity and femininity being told by the system of music videos as a whole.
 Identifying these stories, where they come from, and the possible effect they could have is thus an urgent task.